 His skill at basketball enabled Black to attend a variety of both public and private schools that led to a scholarship at Milligan College in East Tennessee, but a lack of focus continued dogging him.
 “I had no idea what I wanted to do,” he said.
 “My friends were going to nursing school or majoring in business administration or marketing — I had no idea.
 I took psychology because I like how the human brain works, but I had no end goal, so there was nothing that kept me up at night doing homework.
 I ended up dropping out and somehow got into MTSU, ended up leaving there and going to Nashville State, and while I was there, I bumped into the book The 48 Laws of Power.”

-The best-selling self-help book by Robert Greene has been praised by many hip-hop artists, entrepreneurs, celebrities, and athletes for its frank discussion of the nature of power and the simple “laws” governing the behavior of powerful individuals.
-It’s also been criticized for its veneration of ruthlessness.
+The best-selling self-help book by Robert Greene has been praised by many hip-hop artists, entrepreneurs, celebrities, and athletes for its frank discussion of the nature of power and a simple set of “laws” governing the behavior of powerful individuals.
+It has also been criticized for its veneration of ruthlessness.
 For Black, it was the gateway to a new world of knowledge.

 Reading became Black’s new obsession — self-help books, history, philosophy, and more.
 “Of course, after dropping out of college, wasting scholarships, and my mom wasting all this money on me, I suddenly had an appreciation for reading,” he said.
 “I became a huge book nerd.
 I had started working on becoming a hip-hop musician, and I was able to incorporate what I was learning into my music, making it better.”

-With pressures from within and without, Black was faced with an all-too-common choice for creative people closing in on their thirties.
-Continue chasing a dream full-time or find a “real job.”
-When his grandfather suggested he apply for a job with the Metro Fire Department, Black did so and joined the force in 2017.
+With pressures from within and without, Black was faced with an all-too-common choice for creative people closing in on their 30s: Continue chasing the dream full-time, or find a “real job.”
+When his grandfather suggested he apply for a job with the Metro Fire Department, Black did so.
+He joined the force in 2017.

 “It was good pay and benefits, and it’s a noble profession,” said Black.
 “My family was now proud of me, but in the back of my mind I was thinking, technically, it had nothing to do with me.
 I didn’t earn it.
 Four thousand people filled out an application and they pick 30, so I was stable but still felt unfulfilled.”

 The reaction to his impromptu performance made him eager to repeat the experience.
-After a few more open mic appearances, stand-up was his new obsession.
-“I dived deep into comedy — studying the history and trying to find my voice.
-I had favorite comics but never studied it or thought about it.
-I was always the edge killer in my family.
+After a few more open-mic appearances, stand-up had become his new obsession.
+“I dived deep into comedy, studying the history and trying to find my voice.
+I had favorite comics, but never studied it or thought about it.
+I was always the ‘edge killer’ in my family.
 If things got too heavy, I could lighten it a bit by saying something funny.
-I was also a storyteller; I had several cousins, but I was the one my grandma would always call over to tell a funny story to people.
-Stand-up is much the same thing — a little harder but much more fun.”
+I was also a storyteller.
+I had several cousins, but I was the one my grandma would always call over to tell a funny story to people.
+Stand-up is much the same thing — a little harder, but much more fun.”